pivotal-mea-pa/qnb-workshop/bosh/demos/create-and-upload-cloud-config-aws.en.md

 When deploying services we have to define the following:

   1. `azs` or availability zones allow us to provide high availability to our services deployed with BOSH.
-Here we create 2 zones, z1, and z2.
+Here we create two zones--z1 and z2.

   1. `vm_types` allow us to t-shirt size the vms that make up our services deployed with BOSH.
-Here we create a default vm_type that contains a Standard machine with 4 virtual CPUs, 15 GB of memory, and a 20GB SSD disk.
+Here we create a default vm_type based on *t2.medium* that contains a machine with 2 virtual CPUs, 4 GB of memory, and a 20GB SSD disk.

   1. `disk_types` describe what type disks can be attached as a persistent disk to the vms that make up our services deployed with BOSH.
 In this case we create a 3GB disk.

   1. `networks` define what ips, gateways, dns, and specific cloud provider networking properties are needed.
-Here we will use the `10.0.0.0 - 10.0.255.255` subnet with google dns `8.8.8.8`, and the GCP network that you replaced.
+Here we will use the `10.0.0.0 - 10.32.255.255` subnet.

   1. `compilation` specifies which of all the above resources BOSH should use when compiling code.